QuantEcon/SimpleDifferentialOperators.jl/docs/src/derivations.md

 \tilde{L}^* =  - \mu \partial_{x} + (\sigma^2/2) \partial_{xx}
 ```

 By descretizing the space of $x$, one can solve the corresponding system by using discretized operators for $\tilde{L}^*$.
-Note that the operator for the KFE in the original equation is the adjoint operator of the operator for the HJBE, $\tilde{L}$, and the correct discretization scheme for $\tilde{L}^*$ is, analogously, done by taking the transpose of the discretized operator for HJBE, $L$ (See [Gabaix et al., 2016](https://doi.org/10.3982/ECTA13569)).
+Note that the operator for the KFE in the original equation is the adjoint operator of the operator for the HJBE, $\tilde{L}$, and the correct discretization scheme for $\tilde{L}^*$ is, analogously, done by taking the transpose of the discretized operator for HJBE, $L$ (See [Gabaix et al., 2016](https://doi.org/10.3982/ECTA13569) and [Achdou et al., 2017](https://ideas.repec.org/p/nbr/nberwo/23732.html)).
 Hence, one can find the stationary distribution by solving the following discretized system of equations:

 ```math
 L^T g = 0